nazimkaraa/Kali-xRDP/README.md

 - Sign into GitHub and fork this project
 - Edit ```Kali-xRDP.cmd```.
 On line 2 you will see ```SET GITORG=DesktopECHO``` - Change ```DesktopECHO``` to the name of your own repository.
-- Customize the script any way you like.
+- Customize the script any way you prefer.
 - Launch the script using your repository name:
  ```PowerShell -executionpolicy bypass -command "wget https://github.com/YOUR-ORG/Kali-xRDP/raw/main/Kali-xRDP.cmd -UseBasicParsing -OutFile Kali-xRDP.cmd ; .\Kali-xRDP.cmd"```